Featured in Science Digest #171

 Digest email preview

-Every other week our Premium Members receive deep dives like this alongside Rhonda's commentary and 8+ other hand-picked papers.
+Every other week our Premium Members received this exact study plus Rhonda's practical commentary and 8+ other hand-picked papers.

-• CRP did not show a consistent effect, and also the epigenetic age measures showed mixed results without a clear pattern.
+• CRP did not show a consistent effect, and the epigenetic age measures showed mixed results without a clear pattern.

 • At least one adverse event was reported by 85% of participants in both groups.
 Even so, the sirolimus group had more adverse events overall (99 vs. 63), and more events the study team rated as possibly or probably treatment-related (35% vs. 15%).

 Sirolimus has drawn interest in aging research because it inhibits mTORC1, one branch of the broader mTOR signaling network involved in nutrient and growth signaling.
 Constant high activity of mTORC1 signaling has been linked to shorter lifespan in animal studies, while more balanced activity is associated with better metabolic health. mTORC1 also plays an important role in muscle repair and adaptation after exercise, which creates a tension: suppressing it might support some aging-related processes while potentially interfering with training gains.
-This trial tested a timing strategy meant to separate these effects by spacing sirolimus away from the main post-exercise recovery and apdaption window.
+This trial tested a timing strategy designed to separate these effects by spacing sirolimus away from the main post-exercise recovery and adaptation window.
 However, the findings suggest that the drug's long half-life may have allowed mTORC1 inhibition to persist into the next training sessions, potentially dampening the beneficial effects of exercise on physical function.

 The main limitation is that this was a small, short trial, so the results are best viewed as an early signal rather than a final answer.
 Still, the findings suggest that weekly sirolimus may not pair well with exercise at this dose and schedule.
 In Q&A #40, I discuss potential longevity-related benefits and trade-offs of rapamycin.